-You must configure the base operating system of your node machines to use Anthos on bare metal.
+You must configure the base operating system of your node machines to use Anthos clusters on bare metal.
 This page contains the steps you need to take to complete the needed configuration.
-For more information about troubleshooting Anthos on bare metal requirements, see the troubleshooting guides.
+For more information about troubleshooting Anthos clusters on bare metal requirements, see the troubleshooting guides.

 Before you begin

 Ensure you are using a supported version of your operating system.
-Anthos on bare metal supports the following versions for Ubuntu:
+Anthos clusters on bare metal supports the following versions for Ubuntu: